VILLASframework/node/documentation/Clients.md

 Take a look at the `clients/` directory for them:

- - RTDS UDP Network Card ?
+ - RTDS via GTFPGA and UDP
- - RTDS via GTFPGA
+ - RTDS via GTFPGA and PCIexpress
+ - OPAL via Asynchronous Process and UDP
- - OPAL
+ - OPAL via Asynchronous Process and Shared memory
- - Labview
+ - Labview (*planned*)
- - Simulink
+ - Simulink (*planned*)